 - R-2D: Reduce minimum lot size and increase density from 14 to 20 units per acre.

 - Small footprint housing density bonus

-- Grant 50% density bonus for small footprint housing developments in single-family residential zones (smaller than 700 sq. ft.).
+- Grant 50% density bonus for small footprint housing developments in single-family residential zones (smaller than 700 square feet).

 - Eliminate conventional residential density allowances

-- Base some residential density allowances on Floor Area Ratio rather than units/acre.
+- Base some residential density allowances on Floor Area Ratio rather than units per acre.

 - New zoning classifications